 Any “super saver” will tell you that it’s often the small savings that add up more quickly and pay off more in the long run.

 In any case, if you send lots of snail mail, you might consider investing in several books of stamps (or even a coil of 100 stamps) before the rate increases.
-Typically, Costco sells forever stamps at a small discount (but it is a discount).
-So members may want to check there for extra savings.
+Typically, Costco sells forever stamps at a small discount.
+If you’re a Costco member (or know one), you may want to check there for additional savings.